Approximate counting and NP search problems: Introduction

 \paragraph{Acknowledgements.} The first author was partially supported first by grant 2013/09/B/ST1/04390 and then by grant 2017/27/B/ST1/01951 of the National Science Centre, Poland.
-The second author was partially supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement 339691.
-Part of this research was carried out during the first author's visit to Prague, funded by the same ERC grant.
+The second author was partially supported by GA \v{C}R project 19-05497S.
+Part of this research was carried out during the first author's visit to Prague in 2017, funded by ERC grant 339691.
 The Institute of Mathematics of the Czech Academy of Sciences is supported by RVO:67985840.